-Years ago, Tierra Linda, the volunteer placement, did not exist.
-It was simply a patch of land next to a small river, occupied by trees, butterflies, ants, and birds.
+Years ago, this volunteer placement did not exist.
+It was simply a patch of land next to a small river, occupied by trees, butterflies, ants and birds.
 As the years passed, the land grew to know the touch of mankind.
 It became accustomed to the feeling of trees being cut down, logs dragged away, and the other strange habits of humans.
 More time passed, and the land came into the ownership of two people: José and Pablo.
 These men were different from the others.
 They believed in a potential for the land, that it could become a place of research, outreach, and understanding.
 They walked among the trees with curiosity and compassion.
 They observed the insects and looked for the footprints of animals and showed others how to do so.
-With his own two hands and a little help, Pablo improved the rocky little road and built two open-air wooden buildings by the river and brought Tierra Linda to life.
+With his own two hands and a little help, Pablo improved the rocky little road and built two open-air wooden buildings by the river and brought this placement to life.

 Today, the life on this little settlement hums along with the surrounding forest.
 Every sunrise, the people living there begin moving and preparing for a new day.
 They cook, they laugh, they plant trees, and they cultivate an understanding of the secondary forest.
 They build trails, they plant gardens, and every night, they sit together around a pair of candles and play games or trade stories.
-For two weeks, I was one of Tierra Linda’s people.
+For two weeks, I was one of those people around the candles.
 I earned my bug bites and blisters with hard work.
 I cleared trails and picked up trash and did all the little things that add up to a healthy ecosystem.
 I adapted to the rhythms of the land and the peace it brings.